Institute of Science, Banaras Hindu University: History

-Faculty of Science was established in 1916 and in the month of December 2015 it was upgraded to Institute of Science.
+Faculty of Science was established in 1916, when a series of lectures were delivered by Nobel laureate C. V. Raman at the Department of Physics.
+In the month of December 2015, it was upgraded to Institute of Science and Prof. Anil Kumar Tripathi appointed as its first Director.

 Organization

-Institute of Science's administrative head is a Director.
-The Director is responsible for all aspects of the Institute's operations, including budgets, administration, planning, support services, institute appointments, curricula and student affairs.
-The Director is appointed by an executive body and reports to the Vice-Chancellor of the university.
+Institute of Science's administrative head is the director.
+The director is responsible for all aspects of the Institute's operations, including budgets, administration, planning, support services, institute appointments, curricula and student affairs.
+The director is appointed by an executive body and reports to the vice-chancellor of the university.

 The Institute of Science keeps itself alive with regular academic activities like seminars, workshops, conferences.
 It is equipped with advanced and sophisticated laboratories.
 Faculty members have liaison with research institutions of repute in India and abroad.
 A large number of the teachers of the Institute have received distinctions and honors like Shanti Swarup Bhatnagar Prize, Jawaharlal Nehru Fellowship, FICCI Award, TIFR Fellowship etc. and several are fellows of the various academies.
+The Institute is currently headed at the director level by Sanjay Kumar, and previously by Anil Kumar Tripathi.
+Satyanshu Kumar Upadhyay is the Dean of the Faculty of Science.